How to Start a Pop-Up Restaurant

 Make It Immersive

-Pop-ups are an inexpensive way to introduce diners to esoteric fare, especially if it’s coupled with an immersive environment that also celebrates the art, history and the culture of a country.
+Pop-ups are an inexpensive way to introduce diners to esoteric fare, especially if it’s coupled with an immersive environment that also celebrates the art, history and culture of a country.

 At Denver’s Zeppelin Station, an airy, collective market with food vendors, retail and bars, two Icelandic-themed pop-ups – Skál! and Systir, both helmed by Michelin-lauded Icelandic chefs – served pared-down menus in a visually striking space.
 Offerings – fried cod sandwich, potato croquettes and a Reykjavik-style hot dog – were mostly priced under $10 and coupled with cocktail demos, region-specific bar menus and $85 ticketed dinners.